michaeleisel/JJLISO8601DateFormatter/README.md

 - String to date: **10x** faster
 - Object creation: **10x** faster

+More info on how the benchmark was done is [here](https://github.com/michaeleisel/JJLISO8601DateFormatter#how-is-the-benchmarking-done).

 ## Usage

 Because it is drop-in, you can simply replace the word `NSISO8601DateFormatter` with `JJLISO8601DateFormatter` and add the header include, `#import <JJLISODateFormatter/JJLISODateFormatter.h>`.